Social media marketing is hard work.

 Measuring social media marketing is also challenging.

-It takes a bit of skill to get to the insights in Google Analytics.
-And today that means quickly getting up to speed with GA4.
+It takes a bit of skill to get to the insights in GA4.
 Even then, when everything is tracking properly, your data won’t be 100% accurate.

 And remember, there’s more to social media than dumping links into social streams.
-Social is a channel for networking, listening, building real relationships and making friends.
+Social networks are for networking, listening, building real relationships and making friends.

 The best social media outcomes aren’t in your Analytics.